nappalion/CriminalIntent/README.md

 # CriminalIntent

 A project created for CS4750.
-GeoQuiz tests the user's knowledge of geography.
-The user presses TRUE or FALSE to answer the question onscreen, and GeoQuiz provides instant feedback.
+CriminalIntent records the details of "office crimes" - things like leaving dirty dishes in the break room sink or walking away from an empty shared printer after documents have printed.

+With CriminalIntent, you can make a record of a crime including a title, a date, and a photo.
+You can also identify a suspect from your contacts and lodge a complaint via email, Twitter, Facebook, or another app.
+After documenting and reporting a crime, you can proceed with your work free of resentment and ready to focus on the business at hand.

 <img src="" width="300"/>